 High-fat, low-carb foods are a popular choice for dieters, but new laboratory research by University of Alabama at Birmingham cardiologists indicates these may be detrimental to the health of people who have ischemic cardiovascular disease or a predisposition to heart attacks.

-UAB cardiologist Steven Lloyd, M.D., Ph.D., will present the animal-model studies in four moderated poster sessions during the 2012 American College of Cardiology Scientific Sessions Sunday, March 25, 2012, in Chicago.
+UAB cardiologist Steven Lloyd, M.D., Ph.D., presented several studies in four moderated poster sessions during the 2012 American College of Cardiology Scientific Sessions Sunday, March 25, 2012, in Chicago.

 Lloyd and colleagues first published in Life Sciences in 2008 that high-fat, low-carb diets affect the types of fuel the heart uses to function, alter insulin-signaling following a heart attack and increase post-heart-attack damage in normal-weight rats.

 In this research, the team tested to learn if those findings would hold steadfast among obese rats and rats with heart disease.

 â€śOverall, we found that obese rats fed a high-fat, low-carb diet â€” comparable to that humans would consume â€” had larger, more damaging and deadly heart attacks than rats fed the control diet,â€ť Lloyd says. â€śOur findings also suggest that, at the cellular level, a high-fat, low-carb diet impaired recovery of heart function in obese rats immediately following a heart attack.â€ť

 Lloyd says that four studies are not definitive enough to say high-fat, low-carb diets are harmful or beneficial, but they do present enough preliminary evidence of harm to warrant further investigation.

 â€śThese findings tell us that for those who are trying to lose weight, if you have coronary artery disease or if for some reason you are at greater risk of having a heart attack, a high-fat, low-carb diet might not be a good thing for you,â€ť Lloyd says.